nanos-world/docs/versioned_docs/version-latest/assets-modding/creating-assets/maps-and-levels/map-script-and-data.md

 ---
+title: Map Script and Configuration
 description: How to create and export maps from Unreal to nanos world
 tags: [assets]
 keywords: [map, level, package, script]
 ---

-# Map Script and Configuration

 In nanos world, maps can have their own Package and a Data file associated to it.
 Those are automatically loaded when the server starts with a map.